OpenDSA/OpenDSA/RST/source/Glossary.rst

        Languages with garbage collection such
       Java, JavaScript, Lisp, and Scheme will periodically reclaim :term:`garbage` and return it to :term:`free store`.

+   general tree
+   general trees
+      A tree in which any given node can have any number of children.
+      This is in contrast to, for example, a :term:`binary tree` where each node has a fixed number of children.
+General tree nodes tend to be harder to implement for this reason.

    growth rate
       The rate at which the cost